How to Do Technical SEO for Ecommerce Websites: 12 Tips

 9. Leverage Internal Linking to Enhance Page Authority

-It also helps improve SEO and navigation through internal links that connect your pages.
+It also helps improve SEO and navigation by connecting your pages with internal links.

-• Link Strategically: From pages with lots of traffic, such as the homepage, link to important product or category pages in order to share authority and direct traffic to the most important part of the site.
+• Link Strategically: From high-traffic pages, such as the homepage, create links to important product or category pages to share authority and direct traffic to the most essential parts of the site.

 • Use Anchor Text: You should use relevant anchor text with keywords to tell search engines what the linked page is about.